 The Council's appointed external auditor is Grant Thornton LLP.
 They are required each year to carry out a statutory audit of the Council's financial statements and give a narrative commentary on the Council's value for money arrangements.
-As well as having regular meetings with the Director of Finance and Chief Executive, Grant Thornton also attend each Audit and Governance Committee to provide updates on the progress of their work, to answer questions from the Committee and importantly witness the operation of the Committee.
+As well as having regular meetings with the Director of Finance and Chief Executive, Grant Thornton attend each Audit and Governance Committee to provide updates on the progress of their work, to answer questions from the Committee and importantly witness the operation of the Committee.

-The Auditor's ISA260 Report providing their opinion on the accounts will be presented to the Audit and Governance Committee and to full Council in November.
-The ISA260 report will therefore be available in due course and included in the final Annual Governance Statement.
+The Auditor's ISA260 Report providing their opinion on the accounts was presented to the Audit and Governance Committee and to full Council in November.
+The ISA260 report covering the results of the audit of the council's financial statements is available via this link [to be added].